Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Methods

 for all $l\geqq 1$.
 Crucially, our definition of a gadget being fault-tolerant is made analogous to the conventional definition in Ref.~\cite{G}, so that the same argument as Ref.~\cite{G} is applicable to our protocol.
 When a level-$(l-1)$ circuit simulates a level-$l$ circuit, this argument leads to the fact that if the level-$(l-1)$ circuit undergoes the local statistic error model, the level-$l$ circuit also does.
 Then, let $p_0$ be the physical error rate of level-$0$ locations, and $p_l$ denote the logical error rate of level-$l$ locations at each level $l$.
-The conventional argument for the threshold theorem proves that the logical error rates are bounded by $p_l\leqq A(l)p_{l-1}^2$ for each $l$~\cite{G}, which leads to $p_l\leqq 2^{\alpha l}p_{l-1}^2$.
+The conventional argument for the threshold theorem proves that the logical error rates are upper bounded by the probability of having two errors in an ExRec, i.e., $p_l\leqq A(l)p_{l-1}^2$ for each $l$~\cite{G}, which leads to $p_l\leqq 2^{\alpha l}p_{l-1}^2$.
 Using this bound recursively, we can prove that the logical error rate $p_L$ is bounded by $p_L\leqq{(2^{2\alpha}p_0)}^{2^L}$, as shown in Supplemental Information.
-This shows the existence of a threshold $p_\mathrm{th}\geqq 2^{-2\alpha}$ such that the logical error rate $p_L\leqq{(\nicefrac{p_0}{p_\mathrm{th}})}^{2^L}p_\mathrm{th}$ can be suppressed doubly exponentially in $L$ if the physical error rate satisfies $p_0<p_\mathrm{th}$.
+This shows the existence of a threshold $p_\mathrm{th}\geqq 2^{-2\alpha}>0$ such that the logical error rate $p_L\leqq{(\nicefrac{p_0}{p_\mathrm{th}})}^{2^L}p_\mathrm{th}$ can be suppressed doubly exponentially in $L$ if the physical error rate satisfies $p_0<p_\mathrm{th}$.
 Note that the same argument as ours for the threshold existence holds even in cases where the exponent $\alpha l$ of $2^{\alpha l}$ in~\eqref{eq:A_l} is replaced with $\poly(l)$; e.g., even if the gadgets had $O(\poly(N^{(l)}))$ depths due to architectural overhead or insufficient parallelization, a threshold would still exist.

 Remarkably, a practical threshold is also achievable with minor modifications of our protocol.
 Any quantum code with one logical qubit can be concatenated with $\Q^{(L)}$ by using the logical qubit of the code in place of each level-$0$ qubit of $\Q^{(L)}$, as long as the code can implement required operations for our fault-tolerant protocol at level $0$, namely, preparation of a qubit in $\Ket{0}$, a single-qubit measurement in the $Z$ basis, and the $H$, $S$, $\textsc{CNOT}$, $CZ$, Pauli, and $R_y(\pm\nicefrac{\pi}{4})$ gates.
 For example, we can concatenate the surface code and $\Q^{(L)}$ and replace physical operations for our fault-tolerant protocol at concatenation level $0$ with the corresponding logical operations on the surface code.
 Indeed, the surface code has well-established procedures for implementing logical operations for universal quantum computation~\cite{Horsman_2012,Litinski2019gameofsurfacecodes}; thus, we can use the logical qubit of a constant-size surface code in place of each physical qubit of $\Q^{(L)}$ in our protocol.
 With this modification, we can achieve the same threshold as that of the surface code, and at the same time attain the constant overhead asymptotically.
 See also Supplemental Information regarding further options of protocol modifications for a better threshold.